Political psychology: Austria

 A large psychoanalytical influence was contributed to the discipline of political psychology by Sigmund Freud (1856–1939).
 His texts Totem and Taboo (1913) and Group Psychology and the Analysis of the Ego (1921) linked psychoanalysis with politics.
-Freud and Bullitt (1967) developed the first psychobiographical explanation to how the personality characteristics of U.S. President Woodrow Wilson affected his decision making during World War I. Wilhelm Reich (1897–1957), inspired by the effects of World War II, was interested in whether personality types varied according to epoch, culture and class.
+Freud and Bullitt (1967) developed the first psycho-biographical explanation to how the personality characteristics of U.S. President Woodrow Wilson affected his decision making during World War I. Wilhelm Reich (1897–1957), inspired by the effects of World War II, was interested in whether personality types varied according to epoch, culture and class.
 He described the bidirectional effect of group, society and the environment with personality.
 He combined Freudian and Marxist theories in his book The Mass Psychology of Fascism (1933).
 He also edited The Journal for Political Psychology and Sexual Economy (1934–1938) which was the first journal to present political psychology in the principal of western language.

 Germany

-In Germany, novice political alterations and fascist control during World War II spurred research into authoritarianism from Frankfurt school.
+In Germany, novice political alterations and fascist control during World War II spurred research into authoritarianism from Frankfurt School.
 Philosopher Herbert Marcuse (1898–1979) opened up issues concerning freedom and authority in his book, Reason and Revolution: Hegel and the Rise of Social Theory (1941), where he suggested groups compromise on individual rights.
-Theodor Adorno (1903–1969) also investigated authoritarian individuals and anti-Semitism.
+Theodor W. Adorno (1903–1969) also investigated authoritarian individuals and anti-Semitism.
 His report The Authoritarian Personality (1950) attempts to determine the personality type susceptible to following fascism and anti-democratic propaganda.
 Nazi movements during World War II also spurred controversial psychologists such as Walther Poppelreuter (1932) to lecture and write about political psychology that identified with Hitler.
 The psychologist Eric Jaensch (1883–1940) contributed the racist book The Anti-type (1933).